Located in Greater Boston

 " I just wanted to thank you again.
 The kitten could not be doing better.
 I am amazed at how well socialized he is -- he is so snuggly and playful.
 I brought him to my grandparents house with a few other family members, and he could not wait to play and cuddle with everyone...he seemed to really enjoy it so I brought him to his first ever (Harvard) law school class and he was equally friendly.
 If you ever need someone as a reference for your kitties,I'd be thrilled to.
 Love, Cassie and Rafa"

-We are the ONLY Siberian breeding program in the Eastern US to offer the validated saliva testing method for FEL-D1 in kittens for all of our litters.
+We are the ONLY Siberian breeding program in the Eastern US to offer the validated saliva testing method for FEL-D1 in kittens for our litters; all kittens in the litter are tested.
 We also focus on breeding and placing only the lowest allergen Siberian kittens for those who require very low and exceptionally low levels of the Fel-d1 allergens, and these kittens are rare.
 I advise you to check out www.kittentesting.com and www.lundbergsiberians.com for additional Fel-d1 information.

-We continue to be very careful given the presence of coronavirus and the variants.
-We created a social-distancing testing protocol last year so that you can test safely in a dedicated 17 x 8.5 foot space (weather permitting), and are limiting appointments to sanitize in between visits.
-We ask you to be asymptomatic for Covid, have a negative Covid test within 1 day of visiting, certify that you have not been in known contact with anyone with the coronavirus within 10 days.
-We will have hand sanitizer and an N-95 mask onsite.
+We continue to be careful even as the coronavirus emergency is over.
+We ask that you to be asymptomatic for Covid or any illness, if not feeling well have a negative Covid test the day of visiting, and confirm that you have not been in known contact with anyone with the coronavirus within 10 days.
+We have hand sanitizer and a mask available.
 We appreciate your understanding as we work to be sure all of us, including our cats and kittens, stay healthy.